Search

 Take the Next Steps to Become a Diesel Generator Technician

-If you think pursuing a career as a diesel generator technician is right for you, training at a trade school is a great place to start.
-Investing time in a diesel technology program like the one offered from UTI can allow you to get the hands-on experience you need that can translate to the job market when you graduate.
+If you think pursuing a career as a diesel generator technician is right for you, training at a trade school could be a great place to start.
+Investing time in a Diesel Technology program like the one offered at UTI can allow you to get hands-on experience that can translate to the job market when you graduate.1,18

 You have the option to add to your experience with a range of specialized diesel training programs.
-These will help you narrow your focus to specific kinds of equipment, including Cummins and Peterbilt.
+These can help you narrow your focus to specific kinds of equipment, including Cummins and Peterbilt.15

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.